AugurProject/augur-walkthrough/forking.md

 Any REP that the user had staked on a dispute in a non-forking market should be claimable when the Fork begins.
 Stake placed on a dispute in a forking market should not be claimable.
 Stake placed on a report on any market should not be claimable.

-- [ ] Add REP to a couple dispute bonds in a couple different rounds on a couple different markets.
-Keep track of the total in each market.
+- [ ] [ch10912](https://app.clubhouse.io/augur/story/10912/can-t-claim-disavow-rep) Add REP to a couple dispute bonds in a couple different rounds.
+Keep track of the total.
 Cause one of those markets to fork.
 (1) Verify that you can claim all of the REP you placed in dispute bonds in non-forking markets by clicking the "Claim All" button on the Portfolio: Reporting page.
 (2) Verify that the REP you staked on a dispute bond in the forking market is not claimable.
-- [ ] Prior to a fork, place stake on a report.
+- [x] Prior to a fork, place stake on a report.
 Initiate a fork on that market.
 Verify that you cannot claim the stake you placed on the report.
 - [ ] Prior to a fork, place stake on a report.
 Initiate a fork on a different market.
 Verify that you cannot claim the stake you placed on the report.
 - [ ] Initiate a fork.
 Verify that you can still report on markets that were in Designated Reporting when the fork began.
 - [ ] Initiate a fork.
 Verify that you can still report on markets that were in Open Reporting when the fork began.